-Water Supervisors will be compensated from the time they respond to a call.
+Water Supervisors will be compensated from the time they receive a call.
 In the event the Supervisor on call, or other call out crew member, is called for information between the hours of 10:00 p.m. and 6:00 a.m., they will be compensated for a call out at the applicable rate.

 6. c.
-Employees must notify the standby supervisor as soon as possible, but not less than one working day, when a change is to be made.
-In the event of a personal emergency, employees may be permitted to provide less than 24 hours' notice to make a change, and will notify the standby supervisor as soon as possible.
+Employees must notify their supervisor or the standby supervisor as soon as possible, but not less than one working day, prior to when a change is to be made.
+In the event of a personal emergency, employees may be permitted to provide less than 24 hours' notice to make a change and will notify their supervisor or the standby supervisor as soon as possible.